Green, Mark, b. 1932

 This site provides access to the papers of Mark Green in the Archives of American Art that were digitized in 2010.
 The papers have been scanned in their entirety, and total 805 images.

 Funding for the digitization of this collection was provided by the Terra Foundation for American Art

 Collection Summary: The papers of San Francisco Beat photographer, journalist, and poet Mark Green consist of biographical information, correspondence, exhibition files, printed materials, scattered writings, and photographs.
 Photographs by Mark Green are of notable figures and places in the Beat movement, including Allen Ginsberg, Robert Rauschenberg, and Clyfford Still, as well as photographs by others of Lawrence Ferlinghetti, Mark Green, and Jack Kerouac, among others.

-Biographical/Historical Note: Mark L. Green (1932-2004) was a photographer and writer from San Francisco, Calif.
-Established the Nanny Goat Hill Gallery, 1972-1974, in San Francisco, Calif.
+Biographical/Historical Note: Mark L. Green (1932-2004) was a photographer and writer from San Francisco, California.
+Established the Nanny Goat Hill Gallery, 1972-1974, in San Francisco, California.
 Organizer of a retrospective exhibition of underground arts entitled "The Rolling Renaissance, 1945-1968."

 Mark Green donated his papers in 1974, 1976, 1979, and 1991.

 - Read the Finding Aid for this digitized collection

 - The collection was digitized in its entirety in 2010 and is available via the Archives of American Art's website.